fuzzylogicxx/fuzzylogic/posts/mar-2020-record-purchases-isolated-moments.md

 ## The Stance Brothers - Minor Minor

-Here’s a pair of jazzy hip hop instrumentals on 7″ from Finland, both riffing on the bassline from Bob James’ classic Nautilus.
-This one was introduced to me by [Tom](https://nothinbutmagic.com/) a couple of years back and has just had a welcome repress.
+Here’s a pair of jazzy hip hop instrumentals from Finland, both riffing on the bassline from Bob James’ classic Nautilus.
+This 7″ was introduced to me by [Tom](https://nothinbutmagic.com/) a couple of years back and has just had a welcome repress.
 Fans of Marc Mac’s Visioneers project, Kenny Dope and BadBadNotGood won’t go wrong here.

 <b>Current Favourite Track:</b> Minor Minor